geeknoid/data-classification/README.md

 This crate provides a way to classify and redact sensitive data.

-Commercial cloud software often needs to handle sensitive data, such as personally identifiable information (PII).
+Commercial software often needs to handle sensitive data, such as personally identifiable information (PII).
 A user's name, IP address, email address, and other similar information require special treatment.
 For example, it's usually not legally acceptable to emit a user's email address in a system's logs.
 Following these rules can be challenging and error-prone, especially when the data is